Operator dynamics in Floquet many-body systems

 As shown earlier in this section, in the limit of large $q$ autocorrelation functions develop considerable structure as a consequence of time-translation symmetry.
-It is natural to ask which of these features carry over to finite $q$, and in particular to the dynamics of chains of qubits, and so here we discuss the behavior of autocorrelation functions in the RSM with $q=2$.
+It is natural to ask which of these features carry over to finite $q$, and in particular to the dynamics of chains of qubits, and so here we discuss the behavior of autocorrelation functions in the kicked random-field Heisenberg model with $q=2$.
 Our numerical methods are described in Appendix~\ref{sec:numerics}.

 First, in Fig.~\ref{fig:C_swap}, we show $\overline{C_{\alpha \alpha}(t)}$ for operator strings consisting of single clusters ($n=1$) of various lengths $a$.
 As predicted by our large-$q$ calculations in the RPM, there is a significant peak in $\overline{C_{\alpha \alpha}(t)}$ at early times, and the height of this peak is independent of $L$.
 At finite $q$ the autocorrelation function additionally has a ramp $\sim 2^{-2L}(t-1)$ at late times, and we emphasize this feature in the inset for small $L$.
-For small $a$ we see a significant vertical shift of the ramp relative to the RMT prediction, although even for moderate large $L$ this feature is negligible compared with the early-time peak.
+For small $a$ we see a significant vertical shift of the ramp relative to the RMT prediction, although even for moderately large $L$ this feature is negligible compared with the early-time peak.

 In Fig.~\ref{fig:PSFF_swap}, we show the average PSFF.
 Perhaps the most notable feature, which corroborates the large-$q$ result in Eq.~\eqref{eq:psff_vanilla_rpm}, is the growth of the PSFF with $L_A$.
 In the RPM, at any finite $t$ and at sufficiently large $L_A$, the fact that $\lambda_0(t) \geq \lambda(t)$ implies that the growth with $L_A$ is exponential.
-This behaviour can be seen to persist at finite $q$ by expressing the averaged PSFF in terms of the transfer matrix generating the averaged SFF \cite{Garratt_Local_2021,Garratt_ManyBody_2021} (see also Refs.~\cite{Akila_Particle_2016,Bertini_Exact_2018,Braun_Transition_2020} for studies of this transfer matrix in related models) and the influence matrix introduced in Ref.~\cite{Lerose_Influence_2021}.
+This behaviour can be seen to persist at finite $q$ by the arguments outlined in Sec.~\ref{sec:scenario}.
 At finite $t$ the leading eigenvalue $\lambda_0(t)$ of the transfer matrix is unique so, at large $L_A$, $\overline{K_A(t)} \sim \lambda^{L_A}_0(t)$ in a system with periodic boundary conditions.